-The table at the left shows lists clearances in various scales for bridges and tunnels.
-Click the link so you can read it.
-The NMRA doesn't list standards for tunnel and bridge clearances that I have been able to find.
+The table lists clearances in various scales for bridges and tunnels.
+The National Model Railroad Association (NMRA) doesn't list standards for tunnel and bridge clearances.
 Their vertical clearance standards are based on their "H" dimension.

 Grading Runs for a Crossover

 In order to raise a track to cross over itself, as in a simple figure eight, you need a grade that will raise the track to the clearance height.
-The table of clearances includes the lengths of the runs required to raise the track to the specified height for 2%, 3%, and 4% grades in various scales.
+The table of clearances includes the lengths of the runs required to raise the track to the specified height for 2 percent, 3 percent, and 4 percent grades in various scales.

 Remember that the track must also descend back to its starting level, so this length of the grade is required on each end of the bridge.
-The diagram on the left shows N scale crossovers layouts for 2% and 4% grades.
+The diagram shows N scale crossovers layouts for 2 percent and 4 percent grades.
 Ascending tracks are in green and descending tracks are in red.
-The 2% grade layout requires over 6 yards of length for the layout.
-Click on the link to enlarge the image.
+The 2 percent grade layout requires over 6 yards of length for the layout.

 Split Your Track Grades